Undercover officer felt security guard was ‘imminent threat’ to Holly Willoughby

 The witness said it was ‘quite alarming’ to receive an image of what he described as an ‘abduction kit’.

-An undercover officer who discussed the alleged rape, kidnap and murder of Holly Willoughby with a security guard online engaged with him as he felt there was an “imminent threat” to the TV star, a court heard.
+An undercover officer who discussed the alleged rape, kidnap and murder of Holly Willoughby with a security guard online engaged with him because he felt there was an “imminent threat” to the TV star, a court has heard.

 The officer, who has been granted anonymity to protect his and his family’s safety and “his effectiveness as an undercover officer”, said he had to find out who Ms Willoughby was while speaking with Gavin Plumb.